 How school placements work

 Apprentices work mainly in the school where they are employed.
-Apprentices are required to complete a second placement in one of our partner schools.
+Apprentices are required to complete a second placement.
 The second placement is a minimum of 6 weeks.
 Whilst we support employing schools in securing second placements for apprentices, we cannot guarantee placements.

 Apprentices will have a school based mentor and a work plan that is devised with their university tutor.